The Impacts of Mega-Events on Urbanization

 Since the 1960s, large-scale events have risen internationally as agents of urban change, in line with the broader shifts towards a more globalized, experience-based economy.
 Such events, commonly referred to as mega-events,1 are utilized by urban policymakers as tools to attract foreign investment, promote the host city globally, and to catalyze urban development.
 While at times successful at garnering international recognition and foreign investment, international mega-events, as well as their correlated urban transformations, are often not possible without legal exceptions created to facilitate their hosting.
 This research delves into the impacts of such events on cities and urban governance.

-Our work on mega-events can also be found at:
+Our work on mega-events includes the following:

 Müller, M., Gogishvili, D, Wolfe, S.D.
 (2022).
 The structural deficit of the Olympics and the World Cup: Comparing costs against revenues over time.
 Environment and Planning A: Economy and Space.
 54(6): 1200-1218.